-After Effects CS3 introduced shape layers, separate layers that contain vector graphics objects called shapes.
+Shape layers are separate layers that contain vector-graphics objects called shapes.
 By default, a shape consists of a path, a stroke, and a fill.
 Shape layers provide a straightforward way of creating filled shapes in a composition, without having to create a solid layer and then mask it.
 In Lesson 4, students use shape layers to create the background for the introduction of a reality series.
 These notes provide additional information about shapes and shape layers.